How to Start a Habit Journal (With Templates and Examples)

 Most people feel a shift in the first two weeks because the act of logging creates awareness.
 Behaviors become automatic in about 66 days on average, though the range can stretch from 18 to 254 days depending on the habit.

-Paper habit journal or app?▾
+Paper habit journal or app: which is better?▾

 Paper wins for reflection and slowing down.
 Apps win for reminders, streaks, and consequences.
 Many people use paper for weekly reviews and an app for daily check-ins.